 Enjoy it!
 Put your personality into it and share what you love.
-If you start trying to follow a formula just to get the numbers up, it's going to end up stale.
-It's a great platform for making connections and if you're sharing your personality and the things you enjoy, you're going to attract followers who enjoy the same.
+If you start trying to follow a formula to get the numbers up, it's going to end up stale.
+It's an excellent platform for making connections, and if you're sharing your personality and the things you enjoy, you're going to attract followers who enjoy the same.

-Don't be intimidated and think you need to shoot with a professional camera – your phone can be just as good and there are so many apps you can use to experiment and develop your own style.
+Don't be intimidated and think you need to shoot with a professional camera – your phone can be just as good, and there are so many apps you can use to experiment and develop your style.
 Take lots of photos, don't overthink it, and share what you're passionate about.

 Describe a typical working day

-It varies, but usually it includes a dog walk or two, and plenty of cups of tea.
-I often start by getting admin tasks out of the way, so I can focus on the fun stuff – styling and shooting!
+It varies, but usually, it includes a dog walk or two, and plenty of cups of tea.
+I often start by getting admin tasks out of the way so that I can focus on the fun stuff – styling and shooting!
 Some days I'll have one big shoot to work on all day, and other days I'll have a couple of smaller shoots that might only take an hour or two.
 I enjoy the variety.

 What's your setup look like?

-My styling set up, on the other hand, is a bit more complex.
-I have a large collection of backgrounds in various colours, textures and sizes.
+My styling set up, on the other hand, is a bit more complicated.
+I have an extensive collection of backgrounds in various colours, textures and sizes.
 And I have all my props in the studio, so everything is within reach while I'm working.
 I also source specific items for clients if the shoot requires it.
 I'm always adding to the collection – prop shopping has to be one of the highlights of my job.